 In this blog post, we'll review six popular diets: Mediterranean, DASH, flexitarian, intermittent fasting, keto, and flexible dieting.

 Stick around until the end and I will also give my personal opinion on what I believe are winning eating habits.
-See my previous blog post "8 Best Tips to Crush Your Health and Fitness Goals."
+See my previous blog post "Top 11 Exercises to Add to Your Workout Program."

 I am not a registered dietitian.